How to Make Holograms

 If you were using the photopolymer materials, the hologram was 'processing' during the actual exposure.
 Once you end the exposure, your hologram is ready.

 Regardless of the materials used, when the hologram process has been completed, a three-dimensional holographic image appears before our eyes when we shine a light bulb on it (at the same angle that it was recorded at).
 It forms, and is visible, due to the interference pattern that is recorded by the laser light.
-This interference pattern modulate the incoming light back into the original wavefront that was reflected off of the object, so we see the object once again as if it is really there.
+This interference pattern modulates the incoming light back into the original wavefront that was reflected off of the object, so we see the object once again as if it is really there.
 That is, providing that we did everything correctly!